Product

 Offer additional users as an add-on

 This is a happy medium between charging per user and value-based pricing.
-Instead of focusing your entire pricing model around the number of users, you choose a value metric that makes more sense, and then offer additional users as an add-on.
+Instead of focusing your entire pricing model around the number of users, you choose a value metric that makes more sense and then offer additional users as an add-on.

 ahrefs per user pricing

-Their value metrics are all related to SEO analysis, so basing their entire pricing strategy on the number of users doesn’t make sense.
+Their value metrics are all related to SEO analysis, so basing their pricing strategy on the number of users doesn’t make sense.

 This approach makes sense when: